natthphong/delivery-food/PROJECT_DOCS.md

 - **Purpose:** Branch discovery page with search bar, filters, and result cards.
 - **Data fetching:**
   - On mount and query change, calls `/api/search` with `q`, `categoryId`, `lat`, `lng`, `limit`.
-  - Handles geolocation (optional) to sort by proximity; integrates with `MapConfirm` to choose location.
+  - Handles geolocation (optional) to sort by proximity; integrates with the `LongdoMapPicker` overlay to confirm user location and compute distance.
 - **Components:** `Layout`, `SearchBar`, `BranchList`, `BranchCard`, `FloatingLanguageToggle` (if present), `FloatingCartButton`.
 - **State:** `useState` for `query`, `category`, `isLoading`; `useEffect` to debounce input; `useMemo` for derived results.
 - **Redux:** Access to auth tokens implicitly via axios interceptors; no direct selectors.